High-speed rail in Belgium: HSL 4

 HSL 4 connects Antwerp north to the Dutch border where it meets the HSL-Zuid.
 It is 87 km long, comprising 40 km dedicated high speed tracks and 47 km modernised lines.
 Mostly completed in 2007, the opening of the line was delayed till December 2009 due to problems with signalling.
-HSL 4 is used by Thalys trains and fast internal InterCity.
+HSL 4 is used by international Eurostar and ICE trains as well as domestic InterCity services.
 Initially, NS Hispeed (now NS International) planned using the newly ordered V250 for the fast Fyra train service between Brussels, Antwerp, Rotterdam and Amsterdam.
 Due to technical problems with the model, this plan was scrapped.
 The NS has ordered 20 new ICNG trains for service on this route.
 Between Brussels and Antwerp (47 km), trains travel at 160 km/h on the upgraded existing line (with the exception of a few segments where a speed limit of 120 km/h is imposed).
 At the E19/A12 motorway junction, trains leave the regular line to run on new dedicated high-speed tracks to the Dutch border (40 km) at 300 km/h.